wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 if_fts
 ^^^^^^

-Makes the decoder that processed the event to take the <fts> line into consideration.
+Makes the decoder that processed the event to take the `fts <decoders.html#fts>`_ line into consideration.

 +--------------------+--------------------+
 | **Example of use** | <if_fts />         |